kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 ---
 title: TCP Proxy
 weight: 30
-description: In this tutorial, we'll take a look at using gloo as a TCP proxy.
+description: Learn how to use Gloo as a simple TCP proxy
 ---

 In this tutorial, we'll take a look at using gloo as a TCP proxy.
 Envoy by default is an L4 proxy and is therefore